-A song on a workplace radio or public overhead speaker is playing; you love that song.
-Then someone starts singing to it.
+A song you love is on a workplace radio or public speaker and someone starts singing to it, destroying your listening pleasure!

 This can be mighty annoying to some individuals.

-But something needs to be said about the singing and humming that mirrors a song that’s simultaneously being played on a radio (such as at the workplace) or overhead speaker (such as at a gym or store).
+But something needs to be said about the singing (and humming) that mirrors a song that’s simultaneously being played on a workplace radio or other public space like a gym, hair salon or cafe.

 This behavior is a whole new animal, because it disrupts another person’s listening pleasure to the playing song.